ZAIN-UL-ABDIN-GHANI/Codveda-Technologies-intern/level 3 task 2/django-registration-and-login-system-blog/README.md

 ## 📜 License

-This project is open-source and licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is open-source and licensed under the [MIT License]).

 ```